 I’m not a professional surfer, although back in the day after spending every waking moment learning to ride that thing, I ended up competing in a few contests – right up to WQS level, until one day in summer I injured myself and was dry-docked for five months.
 I had just previously won a contest, and the prize was a Sumatran boat trip to HT’s and all those places.
 I couldn’t use it, so I swapped it for a Canon EOS 630 and two lenses.
 So I began to take photos while I healed.
 I picked up the camera originally to kill time, but I was hooked instantly and I never competed again.

-My fist major photo that got run was of a mate I grew up surfing with – Drew Courtney.
+My fist major photo that got run was a picture of a mate I grew up surfing with named Drew Courtney.
 Not knowing what I was doing, I got lucky and landed myself a Tracks Magazine poster, and I thought that was an easy $300 dollars.
-I was stoked and basically, I have been shooting with Track ever since.
+I was stoked and basically, I have been shooting with Tracks ever since.

-I been really fortunate over the years, and I have had some great opportunities to travel and shoot with some of the best surfers in the world.
-Along the way I’ve gotten to see some amazing places and meet some really cool people.
+I’ve been really fortunate over the years, and I have had some great opportunities to travel and shoot with some of the best surfers in the world.
+Along the way, I’ve gotten to see some amazing places and meet some really cool people.

 Surf photography is so much more than just someone on a wave.
 It’s all those other cool moments that add up to make me love what I do.
 I’m really influenced by all sorts of photographers for one reason or another – not just surf photographers, but usually people outside our industry.
 But guys like Jeff Hornbaker, Ted Grambeau, Chris Van Lennep are the names that really stood out for me early on, and they still do.
 I think these days even with digital well settled, Hornbaker’s and Ted’s work still outshines most.
 That just shows you how good they actually are.